onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

     It’s a desire for the ideal environment in which human (and perhaps non-human) potential can fully unfold.
     The ultimate social system is the most general enabler of all other desires.

+Syntropy
+    A tendency towards complexity, structure, order, and organization of ever more advantageous and orderly patterns.
+Originally coined as a synonym for negentropy (the opposite of entropy) often contrasted with the concept of entropy

 once you find/understand it you'll never think about anything else more than about this thing